-The smallest possible size of ROI is 101×101 pixels and appears when the central pixel of an object is isolated and no other central pixel is located at a distance smaller than 100 pixels (which is the maximum allowed distance in order for two distinct objects to belong in the same ROI).
-This selection takes into account the mean distance among microcalcifications in a cluster [3].
+The smallest possible size of ROI is $101 \times 101$ pixels and appears when the central pixel of an object is isolated and no other central pixel is located at a distance smaller than 100 pixels (which is the maximum allowed distance in order for two distinct objects to belong in the same ROI).
+This selection takes into account the mean distance among micro-calcifications in a cluster [4].
 A ROI that is not of minimum size is considered as having been generated from a group of objects located in the same neighbourhood.
 In such case, two or more ROIs will be combined and a new enlarged ROI will be generated containing more than two of the original objects.
 Based on the above methodology, several ROIs are identified in the mammogram and each of them is a candidate for being a true cluster of microcalcifications.

-The set of ROIs is partitioned in two groups depending on their area.
-The first group contains those ROIs with area lower than 20,000 pixels ( $2 \times 100 \times 100$ ), which is a reliable threshold value discriminating ROIs that are generated from individual objects.
-The second group contains the remaining ROIs which contain at least two nearby objects.
-This discrimination of ROIs defines a novel feature that will be used at the classification stage.
+The set of ROIs is partitionned in two groups depending on their area.
+The first group contains those ROIs with areas lower than 20,000 pixels ( $2 \times 100 \times 100$ ), which is a reliable threshold value discriminating ROIs that are generated from individual objects.